johannah/iclr-2020-workshop/speakers.md

 ## Zoom recommendations:

 - It is imperative that you close the ICLR livestream before joining the zoom call.
-Feedback from the audio can really disrupt the system (muting the livestream is not guaranteed to prevent audio interference as some browsers will auto-reload the with the stream unmuted).
+Feedback from the audio can really disrupt the system.
+Muting the livestream is not guaranteed to prevent audio interference as some browsers will auto-reload the with the stream unmuted.
 - Please use headphones and a dedicated microphone to minimize unexpected noise.
 - Your microphone will be automatically muted when you join the zoom session.
 After your talk has been streamed, we will open your microphone for a Q/A session.
 -  Slideslive recommends changing the preferences in zoom so that you stream "HD" video.